How do I register for camp?

 *The Camp is not responsible for any parking tickets issued by the City of Austin or UT Parking and Transportation Services.

-Where can I park at Dobie Center?
-Dobie Center is located at the corner of Guadalupe and 21st Street.
-Parking for Dobie Center is available at the Dobie Center parking garage, located at 21st Street and Whitis Street directly across from Dobie Center on the east side of the building.
-Please note this is a pay garage - there is no free parking for camp.
-Turn right on 21st from Guadalupe, then right on Whitis.
+Where can I park at Callaway House or Jester Dorm?
+Callaway House has its own parking garage or parking may be found on the surrounding City of Austin streets.
+The Brazos Garage should be used when parking for Jester Dorm.
+Please note both are pay garages - there is no free parking for camp.
 See Google map.
 Please do not park curbside in "Customer Service Zones" - these spaces are only good for 15 minutes, and the City of Austin actively patrols this area.
 Exceeding the time limit typically results in a citation. top

 What about parking on the UT campus?